steinerkelvin/c-to-wasm-compiler-project/README.md

 ## Trivia

-We have managed to _crash the Clang compiler_ in the course of programming this project.
-Code is on the `clang-crash` branch.
-Maybe I'll trying to open a bug report later. :P
+We have managed to _crash the Clang compiler_ while programming this project.
+The code is at the `clang-crash` branch.
+Maybe I'll try to open a bug report later. :P